Sources of business finance: 6 ways to fund your start-up

 Peer-to-peer lending platforms.
 Defined as ‘alternative finance’, online peer-to-peer lending platforms like Funding Circle enable businesses to borrow money from investors quickly and on a flexible basis.

-3. Invoice financing or factoring
+3. Invoice financing

 Invoice factoring involves selling unpaid invoices (also known as receivables) to a financial company.